-Kimberly Geswein is a superwoman hero-thang because, while raising her two daughters, she managed to find time to teach herself the art of typography.
+Kimberly Geswein is a superwoman hero-thang because, while raising her two daughters, she managed to find time to become a typographer.
 She began with her own handwriting when she was digital scrapbooking and it quickly took off into KG Fonts.
 For that, we celebrate because she gave us the fonts Sue Ellen Francisco, Shadows into Light Two, La Belle Aurore, and Janda Stylish Script.
 These are stand-out favorites of PicMonkeyers and for good reason: they’re full of energy and delight!

 To learn more about what drives Kimberly and get her tips on designing with type, we asked her a few questions.